Ana Cheri Nearly Busts Out Of Cleavage-Baring Minidress In Latest Update

 Ana Cheri has made a name for herself as a heavy hitter on Instagram with a whopping 12.3 million followers, but she has accomplished much more than that.
 She is the founder of Cheri Fit, an apparel company that sells athletic wear to men and women.
-On Friday, she updated her account with a photo in which she flaunted her figure in a glamorous, yet business-looking, dress that accentuated her curvy figure.
+On Friday, she updated her account with a photo in which she flaunted her figure in a glamorous, yet business-looking dress that accentuated her curvy figure.

 In the post, Ana was standing inside with outside light streaming down on her.
 She wore a black-and-white minidress that featured a hound’s-tooth pattern, long sleeves, black trim and gold buttons down the front.
 Ana looked as though she was about to head out for an important meeting.
-She also looked fabulous in the figure-hugging dress, that included a wide, square neckline that exposed plenty of Ana’s voluptuous chest.
+She also looked fabulous in the figure-hugging dress that included a wide, square neckline that exposed plenty of Ana’s voluptuous chest.
 The ensemble clung to Ana’s hips and highlighted her hourglass shape.

-Ana’s makeup looked flawless and included dark brows, smoky eye shadow, contoured cheeks and a pink gloss on her full lips.
+Ana’s makeup looked flawless and included dark brows, smoky eye shadow, contoured cheeks, and a pink gloss on her full lips.
 The beauty wore her long hair in loose waves over her shoulders.
 She added a bit of bling to the chic look with a silver barrette in her hair.
 Ana gave the camera a serious look as she posed with one hand on her hip.

 In the post’s caption, Ana talked about how her road to success as a CEO had not been an easy one.
-She also encouraged her followers to work hard at their dreams, while referring to herself as a “boss *ss b*itch.
+She also encouraged her followers to work hard at their dreams, while referring to herself as a “Boss A** B*itch.

 “A drop dead gorgeous type of BOSS,” one follower wrote.